Drug Testing and Alcohol Testing in Texas

 - Documentation of the test expressed in terms of a positive result above a stated test threshold

-Evidence of these five elements is what twc states are needed to overcome a claimant’s sworn denial of drug use. that is why it is so important to have each employee sign a consent form allowing complete disclosure of all test documentation by both the testing lab and the employer for the purpose of responding to claims and lawsuits.
+Evidence of these five elements is what TWC states are needed to overcome a claimant’s sworn denial of drug use.
+That is why it is so important to have each employee sign a consent form allowing complete disclosure of all test documentation by both the testing lab and the employer for the purpose of responding to claims and lawsuits.

 Cheating the drug test in Texas

 Texas has a law against cheating on a drug test.
 Under Texas law, using a substance or device to try to falsify drug test results is a Class B Misdemeanor, which carries a maximum penalty of 180 days in jail and a $2,000 fine.
-Falsification of a drug test is an offense in Texas with the person committing the act of using substances or devices to falsify drug tests guilty of a Class B Misdemeanor and those aiding or delivering substances intended to falsify the test for drugs guilty of a class a misdemeanor.
+Falsification of a drug test is an offense in Texas with the person committing the act of using substances or devices to falsify drug tests guilty of a Class B Misdemeanor and those aiding or delivering substances intended to falsify the test for drugs guilty of a Class A Misdemeanor.

-Denial of a workers comp claim for a positive drug test in Texas
+Denial of a workers’ comp claim for a positive drug test in Texas

 The intoxication defense often works in Texas to deny a claim saving both the employer and the employee money.
 The intoxication defense stands as a way for employers to avoid liability when a claimant was injured because of his/her intoxication.
 Don’t forget the post-accident drug and alcohol test after an injury.

-Claimants frequently challenge the validity of the drug or alcohol test when there is a lapse of time between the injury causing event and the taking of the blood or urine sample.
+Claimants frequently challenge the validity of the drug or alcohol test when there is a lapse of time between the injury-causing event and the taking of the blood or urine sample.
 If there is too great a gap, the division of workers’ compensation may find that intoxication occurred after the injury.
 In such situations, the insurer is left to present evidence from witnesses who may testify that the worker did not have his normal faculties prior to the injury.
-Few supervisors are willing to testify their worker did not have normal control of his faculties since that begs the question of why the supervisor allowed him to continue working.
-For this reason, it is crucial for employers to send injured workers’ for testing as soon as possible after the report of injury.
+Few supervisors are willing to testify that their workers did not have normal control of his or her faculties since that begs the question of why the supervisor allowed him or her to continue working.
+For this reason, it is crucial for employers to send injured workers for testing as soon as possible after the report of injury.
 Significantly, a worker’s refusal to submit to a drug screen may not, in and of itself, be sufficient to shift the burden of proof to the employee to establish non-intoxication.
 However, a refusal to undergo a drug screen coupled with other circumstances may be sufficient.
 The other circumstances may be a positive test after a delay in testing or testimony from co-workers that the claimant did not have normal control of his faculties.

 Why is reasonable suspicion testing important?

 Reasonable suspicion testing is similar to and sometimes referred to, as “probable-cause” or “for-cause” testing and is conducted when supervisors document observable signs and symptoms that lead them to suspect drug use or a drug-free workplace policy violation.
 It is extremely important to have clear, consistent definitions of what behavior justifies drug and alcohol testing and any suspicion should be clearly documented.
 Since this type of testing is at the discretion of management, it requires careful, comprehensive supervisor training.
 In addition, it is advised that employees who are suspected of drug use or a policy violation not return to work while awaiting the results of reasonable suspicion testing.
-Prevent accidents, workplace violence and other liability problems with reasonable suspicion testing.
+Prevent accidents, workplace violence, and other liability problems with reasonable suspicion testing.